-Offered at both Main and Branch Campus The Patient Care Technician/Nurse Assistant program is a comprehensive program designed to prepare the graduate to become a patient care technician and a certified nurse assistant.
-Graduates will receive training in patient health care to include EKG, cardiac circulation and blood pressure monitoring, phlebotomy and venipuncture skills.
-Students will learn skills in patient care assisting patients in attaining and maintaining maximum functional independence, while observing patient rights, as well as those needed to pass the National Certification for Patient Care Technician, Phlebotomy Technician, EKG Technician and the Georgia State certification as a Nurse Assistant.
+Offered at both Main and Branch Campus The Patient Care Technician/Nurse Assistant program is a comprehensive program designed to prepare the graduate to become a patient care technician and a certified nurse’s assistant.
+Graduates will receive training in patient health care to include support for Adult daily living needs, EKG, cardiac circulation and blood pressure monitoring, phlebotomy and venipuncture skills.
+Students will learn skills in patient care assisting patients in attaining and maintaining maximum functional independence while observing patient rights, as well as those needed to pass the National Certification for Patient Care Technician, Phlebotomy Technician, EKG Technician and clinical medical assisting.

 All prospective students must complete the TABE test and score an 6.0 or higher

 Upon completion of the course, the student will be able to perform the duties of a patient care technician/nurse assistant to include: